-The chapter identifies 15 "smart practices" that will help to improve its budgetary processes and execution.
+This chapter identifies 15 smart practices that will help improve the state's budgetary processes and execution.
 Implementing these recommendations will result in improved financial and operating outcomes and, ultimately, better and more reliable long-term fiscal health.

-They fall into three areas: Fiscal Stability, Improved Accountability and Transparency.
+These smart practices focus on the areas mentioned above: Fiscal Stability, Improved Accountability and Transparency.

-Part I: Fiscal Stability Smart Practices (Basic & Long Term Financial Health) Smart Practice Rationale Establish a Risk-Based Reserve Fund Policy Ensure Kansas can withstand the next economic downturn Develop a Structurally Balanced Budget Policy Encourage a budget that contributes to long-term financial health Improve Accuracy and Adaptiveness of Revenue Forecasts Provide better revenue information and cost/economic drivers for budget decision-makers Develop Long Term Financial Plans Develop a long term financial plan that addresses the multi-year fiscal impact of operating and capital improvement spending requirements Develop User Fee Policy Ensure those who use public services pay the appropriate costs to use services Develop Debt Management Policies Adopt policies to govern the use of debt and the amount of debt Kansas will incur Adopt Policy for Addressing Pension Liabilities Pension policies define the state's intent to fully fund its pension obligations and follow other practices necessary to maintaining a health position in its pension funds.
-Maintain a Policy for Funding of Other Postemployment Benefits (OPEB) Obligations The State of Kansas currently succeeds with keeping OPEB risk low, and should adopt policies to build on this success Part II: Improved Accountability Smart Practices

-Smart Practice Rationale Conduct a Program / Service Inventory Assessment Help decision-makers understand the services the budget funds detail Develop Goals to Guide Budget Decision- Making Goals provide a basis for making resource allocation decisions during the budget process Include Evidence of Program Effectiveness in Budget Decisions Kansas receives the highest return for its dollars when program effectiveness is embedded in budget decisions Implement Performance Budgeting Create a statewide approach to introducing into the budget process consideration of the results a given program or service will achieve with the money it receives Part III: Budget Transparency Smart Practices Smart Practice Rationale Provide Online Access to Budget Documents and Supplemental Data Help decision-makers understand the services the budget funds in detail Optimize transparency and accessibility of the budget document Use the best techniques from the GFOA Distinguished Budget Presentation Award program to improve transparency Be Transparent About the Role of Transfers in the Budget.
-Improved transparency can help lead to improved decision-making about transfers
+Part I: Fiscal Stability Smart Practices (Basic & Long Term Financial Health) Smart Practice Rationale Establish a Risk-Based Reserve Fund Policy Ensure Kansas can withstand the next economic downturn Develop a Structurally Balanced Budget Policy Encourage a budget that contributes to long-term financial health Improve Accuracy and Adaptiveness of Revenue Forecasts Provide better revenue information and cost/economic drivers for budget decision-makers Develop Long Term Financial Plans Develop a long term financial plan that addresses the multi-year fiscal impact of operating and capital improvement spending requirements Develop User Fee Policy Ensure that those who use public services pay the appropriate costs to use those services Develop Debt Management Policies Adopt policies to govern the use of debt and the amount of debt Kansas will incur Adopt Policy for Addressing Pension Liabilities Pension policies define the state's intent to fully fund its pension obligations and follow other practices necessary to maintaining a health position in its pension funds Maintain a Policy for Funding of Other Postemployment Benefits (OPEB) Obligations The State of Kansas currently succeeds at keeping OPEB risk low and should adopt policies to build on this success Part II: Improved Accountability Smart Practice ctices Smart Practice Rationale Conduct a Program/Service Inventory Assessment Help decision-makers understand the services that the budget funds in detail Develop Goals to Guide Budget Decision- Making Goals provide a basis for making resource allocation decisions during the budget process Include Evidence of Program Effectiveness in Budget Decisions Kansas receives the highest return for its dollars when program effectiveness is embedded in budget decisions Implement Performance Budgeting Create a statewide approach to introducing into the budget process consideration of the results a given program or service will achieve with the money it receives Part III: Budget Transparency Smart Practices Smart Practice Rationale Provide Online Access to Budget Documents and Supplemental Data Help decision-makers understand the services that the budget funds in detail Optimize Transparency and Accessibility of the Budget Document Use the best techniques from the GFOA Distinguished Budget Presentation Award program to improve transparency Be Transparent about the Role of Transfers in the Budget Improved transparency can help lead to improved decision-making about transfers

 These are essential measures that the state should take on in the next several years.
-Below is a recommended timeline for implementation that aligns to the critical implementation steps discussed with each recommendation.
+Below is a suggested timeline for application, which aligns with the critical implementation steps discussed within each recommendation.

-The Legislative Budget Committee and the governor's cabinet agencies should provide input into the specific design choices of the budget reforms so that they strike the right balance between-flexibility for policy-makers to develop a budget that satisfies their needs, and accountability for long-term financial health that the reforms intend to promote.
-The Legislative Budget Committee likely will provide guidance on how the State should report on its compliance with the goals they set.
+The Legislative Budget Committee and the governor's cabinet agencies should provide input into the specific design choices of the budget reforms.
+This input could help strike the right balance between flexibility for policy-makers to develop a budget that satisfies their needs and accountability for long-term financial health, which the reforms intend to promote.
+The Legislative Budget Committee will likely provide guidance on how the state should report on its compliance with the goals they set.